My favorite books of 2025

 2025 was my second-best year when it comes to reading books.
 With 26 books and 9.000 pages it's not even close to my pandemic all-high of 2021 where I've read 37 books and 11.000 pages, but I am still proud of it.

-My challenge last year was gender equality in terms of authors.
+My challenge last your was gender equality in terms of authors.
 I struggled a bit in the end but at least achieved 12 books from female authors (with 14 books from male authors).

 I will redo the challenge in 2026.